Intrauterine Contraceptive Device

 How is an IUCD inserted?

-- The doctor or nurse will examine you internally to find the position and size of the uterus before they put in an IUCD.
-Sometimes, they will check for any possible existing infection.
+- The doctor or nurse will examine you internally to check the position and size of the uterus before they put in an IUCD.
+Sometimes, they will check for any possibility of an existing infection.
 This can be done before or at the time of fitting IUCD.

 - You may also be given antibiotics at the same time during IUCD insertion.
 Fitting an |IUCD takes about 10-15 minutes.
 Once an IUCD is inserted it could be uncomfortable or painful for some women, and you might want to use a local anaesthetic.
 Your doctor or nurse should talk to you about this beforehand.